 The programme has been devised specifically and particularly to tackle the issues which have been and still are preventing women and people from diverse backgrounds reaching the top.
 The shadowing experience is supported by professional workshops and other key activities.
 There is a selective recruitment process aligned with that of applying for a board level or public appointment,with professional feedback at every stage.

 The programme runs each spring and autumn plus there are BoardAble Seminars at least twice each year.
-The next on Ministerial Public Appointments will be in Westminster in spring 2019.
+The next on NED and Ministerial Public Appointments will be in Westminster in January 2019.
 Seminars are followed by Aperitivo informal drinks & networking.
 These are interactive events at which you have the opportunity to gain top tips and insights.

 Sessions are held in collaboration with Patron Sarah Anderson CBE and other leading public appointees.
 Along with an overview on Ministerial Public Appointments from the Cabinet Office you’ll get practical information on the application process from Vanda Green and the Pink Shoe leadership team.
 The programme thus helps fulfil the aim of achieving greater participation for women and under-represented groups in public life and at board level.

 The next full programme begins in Spring 2019.
-To find out more about BoardAble and what’s involved, please contact Programme Director Vanda Green for an information pack – email firstname.lastname@example.org
+For candidates accepted onto the programme, Seminar dates are Thursday February 28th and Tuesday April 9th 2019 To find out more about BoardAble and what’s involved, please contact Programme Director Vanda Green for an information pack – email firstname.lastname@example.org